syedharis203/AI-Inter/README.md

 Gemini models for embedding and chat model.

-Pinecone index named reg with dimension 768 and namespace interview
+Pinecone index with defined credentials

 Run the Application